 I like to make my cottage pie in a pie plate, but any type of casserole will work.
 I could have even baked it right in my cast iron skillet and brought that to the table.

-The mashed potatoes on top are made with buttermilk and good old English Cheddar (although I used good old American Tillamook).
+The mashed potatoes on top are made with buttermilk and good sharp cheddar cheese (English cheddar would be appropriate, although I used good old American Tillamook).

-If you’re a quick hand with a piping bag you might want to pipe your potatoes this way for company, but otherwise I’d suggest just spooning the mash onto the pie.
+If you’re a quick hand with a piping bag you can pipe your potatoes the way I did for company (it’s what I also did on my Classic New England Fish Pie.)
+But normally I’d suggest just spooning the mash onto the pie.
 Use the back of a large spoon to make pretty swoops if you like.
 The traditional way is to use the back of a fork to create a crosshatch pattern.

 No matter which method you choose, be sure to give the topping a little texture, and brush it lightly with melted butter before popping it in the oven, that way it will brown nicely.